MartinPetkov/GCTF2021BeginnersQuestWriteups/14-web-quotedb/README.md

 ### Looking for the flag

 Now what?
 We can already look up any row in the `quotes` table.
-Enumerating it doesn't find anything.
+Enumerating it only finds more quotes.

 Maybe the flag is in another table.
 But how do we find out what tables are out there?